 Outdoor Winter Safety Tips

-Winter recreation can offer a more fulfilling experience when compared to the warmer seasons that many associate with outdoor adventure.
-From our city parks to the deep wilderness, there is great splendor and solitude in the quiet winter woods – it’s something that many of us look forward to.
-It’s part of who we are.
+Northland winters provide a ton of great opportunities for outdoor adventure.
+From Duluth’s city parks to the deep wilderness along Lake Superior’s North Shore, the splendor and solitude of the winter woods is something that many of us look forward to.
+It’s part of our identity as Northern Minnesotans.

-With the right preparation and planning, you can greatly reduce the challenges that Old Man Winter throws at you.
-By following these five winter safety tips you can spend more time enjoying the winter expedition and less time struggling for survival.
+Following these 5 winter safety tips and spend more time enjoying your next winter expedition and less time struggling for survival.

 Winter Safety Tip #1: Know Your Route and Let Someone Else Know Too